pepski1270/sy_carkeys/README.md

   #
+  <sub> <center> Discord https://discord.gg/Vk7eY8xYV2 </center></sub>

 # <center>**SY_CARKEYS**</center>
 <center><img src="https://i.imgur.com/45ygmFr.png"></center>

 #
 #
 # <center>**Features**</center>
-* Turn on and off the vehicle engine using the corresponding assigned key to the vehicle (optional).
+* Turn on and off the vehicle engine using the corresponding assigned key to the vehicle  (optional, Keys.Engine).
+* You can hold down the F key when exiting the vehicle to keep the engine running, if you have the vehicle keys.
+(Optional, Keys.OnExitCar)
-* Retrieve lost keys through an NPC that can be easily added in the Config.lua file.
+* Retrieve lost keys through an NPC that can be easily added in the Config.lua file.(In the config.lua file, you can edit the NPC to acquire the license plate.
+Keep in mind that if you set BuyNewPlate to true, the NPC will only sell license plates and not keys)
 * Administrators can create keys for the vehicle they are in, as well as for other players using their ID.
-* NPC-owned vehicles will be parked with their doors closed, and will be turned off if opened (optional).
+* NPC-owned vehicles will be parked with their doors closed, and will be turned off if opened (This option is disabled by default since it is not 100% finished.
+It will block all kinds of vehicles, including those with NPCs inside.
+In the future, only vehicles without NPCs will be affected.
+Keys.CloseDoorsNPC).
 * Lockpicking system with skill check, allowing players to force entry into vehicles (includes a function in the Config.lua file to optionally add a dispatch system).
 * Includes a tool called "Wire Cutters" with skill check, allowing players to hotwire previously forced vehicles (optional).
+* The license plate item allows the player to customize both the color and the license plate of their vehicle.
+(This will change the license plate in the database)
 * Keybind to open/close the vehicle.
 (Default key is U, can be changed in the Config.lua file.)
 * Keybind to turn on/off the engine.
-(Default key is M, can be changed in the Config.lua file.)
+(Default key is M, can be changed in the Config.lua file.
+Optional)
 #
 #
 #  <center>**Commands Admins**</center>